marosolutions/marketing-dotnet/README.md

      - `id`: Maropost order_id
      - `productIds`: the product(s) to delete from the order

-## Relational Tables
+## Relational Table Rows

 ### Instantiation:
-Unlike the other services, the constructor for this requires a third
+Unlike the other services, the constructor for this requires a fourth
 parameter: `tableName`.
 So for example:

-    new Maropost.Api.RelationalTableRows(int accountId, string authToken, HttpClient httpClient, string tableName)
+    new Maropost.Api.RelationalTableRows(myAccountId, myAuthToken, myHttpClient, "someTableName")

 `tableName` sets which relational table the service's operations should act against.
 To switch tables, you do not need to re-instantiate the service.
+Simply update the `TableName` property of the instance:

+    var rows = new Maropost.Api.RelationalTableRows(myId, myToken, myHttpClient, "table1");
+	rows.TableName = "table2";

 ### Available functions: